 What is CMAR maintenance?

 Applicants who have applied to AALAS and have not passed the Animal Resources exam and applied to ICPM within their 15 month deadline, must complete a maintenance form and pay a maintenance fee ($50) in order to gain an additional 15 months to pass the Animal Resources exam and apply to ICPM.
-AALAS will notify candidates at least two months prior to their deadline.
+AALAS will notify candidates at least 30 days prior to their deadline.

 How do I maintain my CMAR status once I’m certified?

 Candidates will receive a reminder from AALAS prior to their anniversary date that they must complete a CMAR CEU submission form and pay the re-certification fee in order to renew their CMAR certification.
 Candidates who fail to renew within four months of their anniversary date are listed as inactive and not able to display the CMAR credential.
 Those candidates who still fail to renew their CMAR after two years lose their AR scores and have to retake and pass the Animal Resources exam in order to be reinstated in the program.

 Is a proctor required for the CM online exams?

 What happens if my 15 months lapse and I have not yet completed the CM exams?
 Animal Resources exams?